 Eleisa's Miracle, Oracle's Elixir, and Mana Manipulator were removed from the game, and around 20 new items were introduced: Dervish Blade, Ancient Coin, Emblem of Valor, etc.

-It is the season Riot replaced the Elo rating system with its new League system.
-The season saw a total of 13 updates during the patch cycle, where Riot released a plethora of new Jungle, Support, Attack, Defense, and Charged items, alongside a range of gameplay tweaks and adjustments.
+In season 3, Riot replaced the Elo rating system with the League system we still use today.
+The season saw a total of 13 updates during the patch cycle, where Riot released a plethora of new items, alongside a range of gameplay tweaks and adjustments.

 Season 3 concluded with the championship series in Los Angeles, California, culminating in the Oct.
 4 final, where SK Telecom T1 won their first world title against Chinese opponents Royal Club.